berberman/arch-hs/README.md

 ❯ arch-hs -o "/home/berberman/Desktop/test/" termonad
 ```

-This will generate a series of PKGBUILD including termonad with its dependencies into the output dir.
+This will generate a series of PKGBUILD including `termonad` with its dependencies into the output dir.

 ### Flag Assignments
 ```
-❯ arch-hs -f inline-c:gsl-example:true -o "/home/berberman/Desktop/test/" termonad
+❯ arch-hs -f inline-c:gsl-example:true termonad
 ```

 Using `-f` can pass flags, which may affect the results of solving.